14 “Harmless” Bugs You Didn’t Know Could Bite You

 Most gnats are just a big nuisance.
 But a tiny, gnat-like fly called a biting midge (you might know them as “no-see-ums”) can make tiny bites that can burn and leave big red welts.
 If you’re in an area where they’re common, you’ll need a fine mesh screen on your windows and doors to help keep the no-see-ums out.

 The standard housefly rarely bites, but he has a lot of nippy cousins.
 “There are many different types of biting flies: deer flies, horse flies, stable flies, and black flies,” says Crawley.
 “Regardless of species, they all have one thing in common—they’re out for blood.
 What’s more, coming inside isn’t even a guarantee that you’re safe from biting flies, since they can get inside your home.”
 Running a fan can help you keep these pests away.
-Here are 8 more ways to keep bugs out of your house.

 Dragonflies don’t buzz around looking for humans to bite—but if you’re another bug, watch out.
 “Dragonflies have powerful biting mouthparts that are primarily used for capturing mosquitoes, midges, and flies as a food source,” Smith says.
 “Dragonflies will not bite humans in most cases, but the rare exception may occur when handling a live dragonfly; they may bite you as a means of self-defense.”
 You need to see these insane pest control ideas.

 Some species of crickets, such as the Jerusalem cricket, are capable of biting humans if provoked.
 Still, it’s rare for these critters to bite.
 “The cricket species kids run into in North America are basically harmless,” Spagna says.
 “I handle the common ‘house cricket’ Acheta domesticus in my behavior classes regularly, with bare hands, and they have never bitten me.”
-Try these techniques to keep the worst bugs away.

 “It’s not an insect, but millipedes, the friendly, docile relative of the centipedes, can hurt humans when they’re threatened,” Ricci says.
 “The yellow-spotted millipede will curl into a ball when threatened, and leak hydrogen cyanide, a strong poison, onto the person holding it.
 This isn’t usually enough to kill a human, but you definitely should wash your hands thoroughly and avoid touching your face or eating food immediately after!”
 Plus: Check out these 26 tips for controlling pests in and around your home.